jme-sull/team-builder/README.md

 ## Minimum Viable Product

-- [ ] Render a list of team members from state.
+- [ x] Render a list of team members from state.
 - [ ] Build a form to add a new member to the list of members.

 ### STEP 1 - Setup your state